-Stockbroker Fraud and Misconduct
+Stockbroker Fraud & Misconduct Attorneys

 UNSUITABILITY OF INVESTMENTS

-A broker is required to make investment recommendations that fit with an investor’s objectives, tolerance for risk, and needs, which requires a broker to be familiar with an investor’s portfolio and the investments or investment strategy the broker recommends.
+A broker is required to make investment recommendations that fit with an investor’s objectives, tolerance for risk, and needs.
+This requires a broker to be familiar with an investor’s portfolio and the investments or investment strategy the broker recommends.
 This requirement is called suitability.
 Often, investment losses are caused by unsuitable investment recommendations.
 Our attorneys have the experience to determine the best course for your unsuitability claim.

-FRAUD, MISREPRESENTATION, OR INCOMPLETE INFORMATION
+FRAUD, MISREPRESENTATIONS OR INCOMPLETE INFORMATION

 When a broker omits important facts, lies about an investment, or does not reveal conflicts of interests, investors can be damaged.
 Stockbroker fraud is common where a broker puts its own interests in front of those they should be serving.

 Diversification is a basic, and important principle of investment.
 By recommending an investment portfolio that is diversified over a range of industries and investment types, investment risk can be limited.
 However, often brokers fail to diversify investment portfolios and overconcentrate investments in a particular sector or instrument.
 They are essentially gambling based upon their beliefs as opposed to the needs of the investor.

 When a broker excessively buys and sells stocks for the sole purpose of creating more commissions and fees, this is considered churning.
 Large volumes of trades and losses unconnected to market fluctuations can be indications of broker churning.
 LEARN MORE >